- See a full list of publications

 - Explore connections, collaborators, related work and more

 Richard Cookson is a Professor and NIHR Senior Research Fellow at the Centre for Health Economics.

 Richard’s research focuses on equity in health and health care.
-He has developed health equity indicators for the NHS and methods for incorporating health inequality concerns into economic evaluation and is currently conducting a five-year fellowship research programme (PDF , 427kb) on the health equity impacts of organisations and interventions.
+He has developed health equity indicators for the NHS and methods of equity-informative economic evaluation and is currently conducting a five-year fellowship research programme (PDF , 427kb) on the health equity impacts of organisations and interventions.

 Richard is an Honorary Public Health Academic, Public Health England and a member of the NHS Outcomes Framework Technical Advisory Group (OFTAG).
 He served on the National Institute for Health and Clinical Excellence (NICE) Technology Appraisal Committee from 2002-7 and the Public Health Interventions Advisory Committee from 2007-9, and was seconded to the Prime Minister’s Delivery Unit in the Treasury in 2010.
 He helped set up the UK Health Equity Network in 1999, organised a University of York Health Strategy Forum for senior health executives in 2010, and co-chaired the economics sub-group for the Marmot review of social determinants and the health divide in the WHO European region from 2010-12.
 He edited the public health section of the Elsevier On-Line Encyclopedia of Health Economics from 2012-14, and from 2011-13 edited the collected works of Tony Culyer and Jonathan Bradshaw and published them in free e-book editions.